Welcome to Public Health and Health Promotion field education

 of key organisational goals.

-Placements are run over both University trimesters for third year health promotion students and can be undertaken throughout the trimester, on a staggered basis or condensed into a two-week block.
+Placements are run over all University trimesters for third year health promotion students and can be undertaken throughout the trimester, on a staggered 2-3 days per week basis or condensed into a full-time 3-4 week block.

 Students do not need to be paid for work undertaken while on work placements.
 However, the School of Health and Social Development expects that if any costs are incurred in undertaking assigned work, then students would be appropriately reimbursed.